LlessReal/SAS-Scripts/IceBot/README.md

 4. Download ffmpeg
-Go to the ffmpeg install page, select your device, then select gyan.dev https://www.gyan.dev/ffmpeg/builds/ - ffmpeg-git-full.7z Download it, go to bin, and copy ffmpeg.exe and ffprobe.exe to the same folder as the main script (root folder if in VSCode) This both for the audio transcribing thing to work and the audio editing to work
+Go to the ffmpeg install page, select your device, then select gyan.dev https://www.gyan.dev/ffmpeg/builds/ - ffmpeg-git-full.7z Download it, go to bin, and copy ffmpeg.exe and ffprobe.exe to the same folder as the main script (root folder if in VSCode, or same folder trial and error)
+This both for the audio transcribing thing to work and the audio editing to work
 5. Setup config
 6. Get voicelines (Check other folders for examples)
 7. Wallah !!

+???
+Stop all sounds features

+February 17th 2025
+- Change Speed of Sound (I think)
+- Brainrot mode

+February 18th 2025
+- Refresh Gui (Can change up files around then refresh wink wink)